faros-ai/airbyte-local-cli/README.md

 **Requirements**: `bash`, `docker`, `jq`, `tee`

-For example here how you can sync ServiceNow source with [Faros Cloud](https://www.faros.ai) destination:
+For example here is how you can sync ServiceNow source with [Faros Cloud](https://www.faros.ai) destination:

 ```sh
 ./airbyte-local.sh \